ahmedaboelfetouh/Academic-Projects/README.md

 4. Digital Design Project 2 : A Verilog implementation for PCI Bus Target and its synthesis (schematic.sch)
 5. Compiler Project : Implementation of a TINY Language Scanner and Parser using C++ with a GUI using QT Widget.
+6. Distributed Systems Assignements :
+	- Assignement 1 :
+		- we assume that we have a distributed monitoring system that  is used in a mega-city to control traffic in the streets.
+It consists of a set of 		 sensors, surveillance cameras, electronic traffic signs, in addition to a set of computers each of them is responsible for an area in the city.
+It has also a set of servers that collect the requests from the computers and process them based on a global view of the traffic in the whole city.
+These servers provide the reply in terms of a set of recommendations to the computers, where they, in turn, send these recommendations to the drivers in the streets.
+The recommendations mainly provide guidelines for the state of the different streets in the city and the best route for the driver to reach a specific point in the city.
+			- If mobile agents are adopted in this system, indicate the role of the agents in this case, then, provide a typical usage scenario for the mobile agents to serve the goals of the system.
+			- Use a mobile-agent framework to implement the scenario provided in (i).
+			- Design an Application-Level Protocol (ALP) that models the interaction between the differentnodes in this system.
+			- Implement the ALP at each level of nodes using multi-threaded Java programming.
+	- Assignement 2 :
+	- Assignement 3 :